bruxy70/Garbage-Collection/README.md

 ### `garbage_collection.offset_date`
 Offset the calculated collection day by the `offset` number of days.
-Note that this offset will revert back on the next sensor update when data is re-calculated and loaded.
-This is why this service should be called from the automation triggered be the event `garbage_collection_loaded`, that is called each time the sensor is updated.
-And at the end of this automation you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates with the dates added,  removed or offset by the automation.
+Note that this date will be removed on the next sensor update, when the data is re-calculated and loaded.
+This is why, this service should be called from the automation triggered by the event `garbage_collection_loaded`.
+This event is called each time the sensor is updated.
+And at the end of this automation, you need to call the `garbage_collection.update_state` service to update the sensor state based on automatically collected dates, and the dates added, removed, or offset by the automation.

 | Attribute | Description
 |:----------|------------